AlchlcDvl/TownOfUsReworked/README.md

 [Ruiner](https://github.com/ruiner189/Town-Of-Us-Redux) - For Lovers being changed into a modifier and Task Tracking\
 [Term](https://www.twitch.tv/termboii) - For creating Transporter, Medium, Blackmailer, Plaguebearer, Sleuth, and porting v2.5.0 to the new Among Us version (v2021.12.15)\
 [BryBry16](https://github.com/Brybry16/BetterPolus) - For the code used for Better Polus\
-[Alexejhero](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map\
+[Polus.gg Team](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map\
 [Slushigoose](https://github.com/slushiegoose) - For making the mod in the first place\
 [eDonnes](https://github.com/eDonnes124/) - For continuing the mod after it was discontinued